Hymn of the Pearl: Synopsis

 The hymn tells the story of a boy, "the son of the king of kings", who is sent to Egypt to retrieve a pearl from a serpent.
 During the quest, he is seduced by Egyptians and forgets his origin and his family.
 However, a letter is sent from the king of kings to remind him of his past.
 When the boy receives the letter, he remembers his mission, retrieves the pearl and returns.
 That the boy is implicitly Thomas rather than Jesus is indicated by the eventual assertion that he is next in line to his elder brother, this unnamed brother not otherwise mentioned in the text.

 Interpretation

 The hymn is commonly interpreted as a Gnostic view of the human condition, that we are spirits lost in a world of matter and forgetful of our true origin.
 This state of affairs may be ameliorated by a revelatory message delivered by a messenger, a role generally ascribed to Jesus.
 The letter thus takes on a symbolic representation of gnosis.

 The hymn has been preserved and especially treasured in Manichaeism – a version of it appears as part of a Coptic Manichaean psalm book and is called the Psalms of Thomas.
-The Hymn of the Pearl has also been admired by Orthodox Christian thinkers and members of the Church of Jesus Christ of Latter-Day Saints (Mormons).
+The Hymn of the Pearl has also been admired by Orthodox Christian thinkers and members of the Church of Jesus Christ of Latter-day Saints.